Chronic Fatigue Syndrome

 Stem Cell Therapy for Chronic Fatigue Syndrome

 CFS is a challenging condition to live with and the symptoms can be at various levels of severity.
 Patients often struggle with multiple neurological, psychological, and physical symptoms waiting for relief.
 Research has created a revolutionary treatment in the fight against CFS.
-Adult stem cell transplantation is a regenerative procedure created to use the patient’s own adipose (fat) cells to help repair tissues in the body that may cause the symptoms of CFS.
+Stem cell therapy is a regenerative procedure created to use the patient’s own adipose (fat) cells to help repair tissues in the body that may cause the symptoms of CFS.
 This treatment also has the ability to temporarily modulate the immune system, creating a normal, healthy response.

 - Enhanced behavior and mood